bruceravel/larch-plugin-tutorial/diffkk/README.md

 existing data Group.

 The diffKK plugin takes a slightly different approach.
-It too exposes on function to Larch's symbol table.
+It too exposes a function in Larch's symbol table.
 This function is called `diffkk` and returns a reference to a `diffKK` Group.
 Here's what that looks like: